dfaulken/wordle/README.md

 This is not necessarily the same (in fact, usually not the same) as actually evaluating which word would give the player the most information.

-However, at an average guess rate of 3.6-ish, as compared to the (unproven-but-demonstrable) 'optimal' of around 3.3, it's pretty good.
+However, at an average guess rate of 3.6-ish, as compared to the (unproven-but-demonstrable) 'optimal' of around 3.3, it's pretty good for what I was hoping to achieve on a first try.

 ## Testing